-It can sometimes be difficult to distinguish medical malpractice from ordinary negligence cases.
+It can sometimes be difficult to distinguish medical negligence from ordinary negligence cases.
 Health care providers exploit this confusion by trying to improperly classify the latter as the former.
 Florida law protects doctors and hospitals by making injured patients jump through more regulatory hoops just to bring a malpractice claim.

 Court Finds Transport Injury Is Not Malpractice